timcharper/enelson.github.io/Asynchronous-code-blocks.md

 No more boilerplate and ugly repetative threading code.
 That code was abstracted away into our `BaseController`, and we could simply wrap our controller login in a nice `async()` block.
 We made the `async()` method generic by using behavior parameterization using the functional interfaces of `Consumer<T>` and `BiConsumer<T,U>`.

 One more efficiency adjustment was made in the `BaseController` by replacing the raw Thread/Runnable code with an ExecutorService.
-This service gave us a ThreadPool which is much more efficient at scheduling/managing our threading resources.
+Executors are much more efficient and managing and scheduling threads, and they help remove the complexity of doing this manually, which manual management is not a good idea in production systems.
 The change made our `BaseController` even cleaner to read:

 ```java
 public abstract class BaseController {